-61. China today educates 25% of the world's students while using only 2% of the world's education budget.
+China today educates 25% of the world's students while using only 2% of the world's education budget.
 On these measures China has a highly efficient system.
-This efficiency has been further enhanced by the closure or merger of tertiary education institutions (TEIs) over the last decade and by efforts to promote sharing of "high quality" resources across departments/disciplines, universities and provinces.
+This efficiency has been further enhanced by the closure or merger of TEIs over the last decade and by efforts to promote sharing of "high quality" resources across departments/disciplines, universities and provinces.

-- 62. In tertiary education, China has made truly remarkable progress since the early 1990s: - Total tertiary education enrolments have risen from 5 million to 23 million. - Formal student enrolments in regular TEIs have grown from 2.9 million in 1995 to 13.3 million in 2004. - Annual applications via the national examination system have risen from 3 million in 1998 to 8.7 million in 2005. - The education participation rate for the 18-22 years cohort has grown from less than 10% to 22%. - Participation has grown among students from rural backgrounds, women and minorities. - The number of regular TEIs has expanded from 1 054 in 1995 to 1 731 in 2004. - Private sector regular TEIs have risen from 20 in 1995 to 226 in 2004. - Graduate output has risen from 35 000 in 1990 to 111 000 in 2003. - Encouragement has been given to students to undertake undergraduate and postgraduate studies in foreign countries, and some 20 000 graduates are returning each year after studying abroad. - Major investment has been made in research and communications infrastructure. - The number of researchers in China increased by 77% between 1995 and 2004, and with a total of 926 000 researchers China now ranks second worldwide behind the US with 1.3 million researchers. - By end 2006 China became the world's second highest investor in R&D after the United States, spending some US\$ 136 billion, compared with Japan's US\$ 130 billion.
+In tertiary education, China has made truly remarkable progress since the early 1990s:

+- Total tertiary education enrolments have risen from 5 million to 23 million. - Formal student enrolments in regular TEIs have grown from 2.9 million in 1995 to 13.3 million in 2004. - Annual applications via the national examination system have risen from 3 million in 1998 to 8.7 million in 2005. - The education participation rate for the 18-22 years cohort has grown from less than 10% to 22%. - Participation has grown among students from rural backgrounds, women and minorities. - The number of regular TEIs has expanded from 1 054 in 1995 to 1 731 in 2004. - Private sector regular TEIs have risen from 20 in 1995 to 226 in 2004. - Graduate output has risen from 35 000 in 1990 to 111 000 in 2003. - Encouragement has been given to students to undertake undergraduate and postgraduate studies in foreign countries, and some 20 000 graduates are returning each year after studying abroad. - Major investment has been made in research and communications infrastructure. - The number of researchers in China increased by 77% between 1995 and 2004 and with a total of 926 000 researchers China now ranks second worldwide behind the United States with 1.3 million researchers (OECD, 2006a).

-&lt;sup>17 Estimates made by the Council of Chief State School Officers, Asia Society, "Education in China: Lessons for US Educators", 2005.
+Estimates made by the Council of Chief State School Officers, Asia Society (2005).